zacharytay1994/AFrame-Chemistry-Glitch/README.md

 to fix it, such as trying to disable the live video render, clearing the depth buffer in between the AR/VR render, disabling depth buffer test, but could not find the ways to do so as maybe AFrame's renderer was too high level and not robust enough.
 Ultimately, I found that the best solution was to remove these huge occluding objects, like the classroom walls, and the skybox.
 This greatly increased my fps from single digits to a stable 50-60 fps, 100 on a good day for my laptop.
 That is why the I have no classroom model and no skybox.

+### Mobile AR Discrepency
+Although the web app can be runned on mobile device in VR mode as I intended, currently the marker positions detected on mobile appear further away then they are in real life.
+There is probably an issue with the way I handled the markers relative to the camera view in VR mode.
+My ideal goal is to have mobile phones be the pseudo visual device people can use to access a VR environment and another pseudo controller device people can use to interact with the VR environment.

 ## What I would change or improve